RevatiSingh29/AI_Interview_prep/README.md

 An AI-powered full-stack interview preparation app built using the **MERN stack (MongoDB, Express.js, React.js, Node.js)** and integrated with the **Gemini API** to generate intelligent technical interview questions and answers based on a user's job role and experience.

+## Features

+- 🔐 **User Authentication** – Secure login and registration using JWT-based authentication.
+- 💼 **Role-Based Q&A Generation** – Users can generate interview questions based on selected job role and years of experience.
+- 🤖 **Gemini AI Integration** – Automatically generate high-quality technical questions, answers, and topic explanations using Google’s Gemini API.
+- 🧠 **AI-Powered Explanations** – Get concept breakdowns on-demand for any question.
+- 📂 **Session Management** – Create, save, and review interview sessions.
+- 🎨 **Responsive Frontend** – Built with Tailwind CSS for modern UI/UX.
+- 💾 **MongoDB Storage** – All sessions and questions are stored in MongoDB for persistent access.

 ## Images(Frontend):
 ![image](https://github.com/user-attachments/assets/eb0881de-a114-42b3-b9f0-e5e58b5c2378)
 ![image](https://github.com/user-attachments/assets/68d6d1a9-6512-454a-ae25-bf3f5a7a85b8)